bbadzioch/461_site/index.md

 and show how they are used in practical applications.
 Topics that will be dicussed
 include:

-* Linear and integer programming.
+* Linear and integer programming
-* Elements of spectral graph theory.
+* Elements of spectral graph theory
-* Markov chains.
+* Markov chains
-* Principal Component Analysis.
+* Principal Component Analysis
-* Singular Value Decomposition and its applications.
+* Singular Value Decomposition and its applications
-* Iterative computation of eigenvalues and eigenvectors.
+* Iterative computation of eigenvalues and eigenvectors
-* Linear algebra over complex numbers.
+* Linear algebra over complex numbers
-* Linear algebra over finite fields.
+* Linear algebra over finite fields
-* Polynomial interpolation and its applications.
+* Polynomial interpolation and its applications

 Since all practical application of linear algebra require computer-based computations, the material will be illustrated by computations done using Python and some of its